renepacchaux/gudeeds-responsive-mobile-app/README.md

 ## Research

 Much work has been done for us already if we only look and see what is out there.
-To keep us from doing repetitive work, we looked at commonly used (but widely established) features that we would use as pieces of our puzzle in building the initial prototypes.
+To keep from doing repetitive work, we looked at commonly used (but widely established) features that we would use as pieces of our puzzle in building the initial prototypes.